RemoteMetering/metronomic-kurrentdb/README.md

 The name of the stream to read from.

 ##### chunkSize (optional)
-The amount of events to read in each call to Event Store, defaults to *1000*,
+The amount of events to read in each call to KurrentDB, defaults to *1000*,

 ##### startPosition (optional)
 If specified, the stream will be read starting at event number startPosition, otherwise *0*